-Trumpism Wins In Alabama, Even If Trump Doesn't
+Trumpism Wins in Alabama, Even If Trump Doesn't

-MONTGOMERY, Ala. — Judge Roy Moore’s victory in the Alabama Senate primary came in the face of opposition from millions of dollars in Republican establishment money and the president himself.
+MONTGOMERY, Ala.—Judge Roy Moore’s victory in the Alabama Senate primary came in the face of opposition from millions of dollars in Republican establishment money and the president himself.
 And that means there will be more insurgent candidates like him in the 2018 midterm cycle.

 Though Moore didn’t have $10 million from a super PAC connected to Senate Majority Leader Mitch McConnell and a rally with President Trump like his opponent Luther Strange, he had a loyal following in Alabama and the vehement backing of the political machine controlled by Steve Bannon, the former White House chief strategist who has returned to the helm of Breitbart News after leaving the White House in August.
 Over the past few weeks, Breitbart became laser-focused on the Alabama race, deploying several staffers here.
 Bannon himself came to Alabama for a rally on Monday night, where he made a rare public speech casting the race as the beginning of a “reckoning” against establishment figures like Karl Rove and Ward Baker.
 Bannon was careful, however, not to publicly criticize Trump.

-Moore also benefited from favorable internal dynamics in Alabama, where he has a devoted base, has been a known quantity for years and which formed the launching pad for his national notoriety as the “10 Commandments Judge” because of his battle to keep a monument to the 10 Commandments at the state’s supreme court.
-He has also long been a supporter of Trump-like positions even before Trump; such as opposing Muslim congressman Keith Ellison’s using a Koran to be sworn in, and questioning where Barack Obama was born.
+Moore also benefited from favorable internal dynamics in Alabama, where he has a devoted base, has been a known quantity for years, and which formed the launching pad for his national notoriety as the “10 Commandments Judge” because of his battle to keep a monument to the 10 Commandments at the state’s supreme court.
+He has also long been a supporter of Trump-like positions even before Trump, such as opposing Muslim congressman Keith Ellison’s using a Koran to be sworn in, and questioning where Barack Obama was born.

-Moore voters were suspicious of former state attorney general Strange’s appointment to fill Jeff Sessions’ seat by former Governor Robert Bentley, who was under investigation by Strange’s office.
+Moore voters were suspicious of former state attorney general Strange’s appointment to fill Jeff Sessions’s seat by former Governor Robert Bentley, who was under investigation by Strange’s office.
 But the race has clear national implications.
 Moore pulling it off in Alabama is likely to inspire would-be populist primary challengers in 2018, a mission dear to Bannon’s heart.
 The ultimate target is McConnell, who made the perfect foil in Alabama as an avatar of the Washington “swamp,” the Trumpist term for what they see as a corrupt political establishment.
 And Alabama indicates that this can be done independently of any help from Trump; that Trumpism doesn’t necessarily take its cues from Trump alone.

 McConnell had, from any angle, a bad day.
 Apart from Moore’s win, Senator Bob Corker announced that he was retiring.
 Corker had been squarely in Breitbart’s crosshairs, seen as overly critical of Trump and too establishment-friendly, and retiring saves him from a potentially ugly primary battle.
-Corker announced the move before Alabama results came in, but his retirement is of a piece with what’s happening in this state and in the party.
+Corker announced the move before the Alabama results came in, but his retirement is of a piece with what’s happening in this state and in the party.
 On its site, Breitbart displayed the news prominently, casting it as a “victory.”
 “ESTABLISHMENT REPUBLICAN DODGES 2018 PRIMARY,” the headline read in big red letters.
 “VICTORY BEGETS VICTORY.”

-The Senate Leadership Fund, the super PAC tied to McConnell which spent nearly $10 million to support Strange, conceded the loss in Alabama even before the Associated Press.

-“While we were honored to have fought hard for Big Luther, Judge Roy Moore won this nomination fair and square and he has our support, as it is vital that we keep this seat in Republican hands,” the statement attributed to Senate Leadership Fund president Steven Law read.
+The Senate Leadership Fund, the super PAC tied to McConnell that spent nearly $10 million to support Strange, conceded the loss in Alabama even before the Associated Press.
+“While we were honored to have fought hard for Big Luther, Judge Roy Moore won this nomination fair and square and he has our support, as it is vital that we keep this seat in Republican hands,” the statement attributed to Senate Leadership Fund President Steven Law read.

 Trump also didn’t take long to tweet in support of Moore.
 “Congratulations to Roy Moore on his Republican Primary win in Alabama.
 Luther Strange started way back & ran a good race.
 Roy, WIN in Dec!” he wrote.
 According to ProPublica’s Politwoops project, Trump also deleted several tweets he had sent in support of Strange.